chuckcoughlin/bert/docs/architecture.md

 export JAVA_AWT_INCLUDE_PATH=$JAVA_HOME/include
 ```
 Since the purpose of all this was to generate a Makefile of about 50 lines, I
-did it the old-fashioned way and edited it by hand, using `make` directly.
+did it the old-fashioned way and edited it by hand, to use `make` directly.